i-c-stratigraphy/subcommission-cretaceous/pages/news/campanian-ceremony.md

 The ceremony was organized by the International Subcommission on Cretaceous Stratigraphy (chair Maria Rose Petrizzo, secretary Francesca Falzoni) and its Campanian Working Group (chair Andy Gale).

-The member of Campanian Working Group Rodolfo Coccioni (University of Urbino), Marco Menichetti (University of Urbino) and Alessandro Montanari (Coldigioco Geological Observatory) played an active role in the organization of the ceremony that was hosted by the Mayor of Gubbio Filippo Mario Stirati.
+Rodolfo Coccioni (University of Urbino), member of Campanian Working Group, and Marco Menichetti (University of Urbino) and Alessandro Montanari (Coldigioco Geological Observatory) played an active role in the organization of the ceremony that was hosted by Filippo Mario Stirati, the Mayor of Gubbio.

-The local authorities of the Province of Perugia (Stefania Proietti) and Region of Umbria (Paola Agabiti), the Vice Rector of the University of Perugia (Roberto Rettori), the Rector of the University of Urbino (Giorgio Calcagnini) attended the ceremony.
+Stefania Proietti (President of the Province of Perugia), Paola Agabiti (Councilor for tourism, culture, educa(on of the Regione of Umbria), Roberto Rettori (Vice Rector of the University of Perugia) and Giorgio Calcagnini (Rector of the University of Urbino) attended the ceremony.

 ![](https://stratigraphy.org/subcommission-cretaceous/images/ceremony-panel.jpg)
 <p style="font-size:smaller;"> From left to right: M. Menichetti, R. Coccioni, M. R. Petrizzo, S. Proietti, F. M. Stirati, A. Montanari </p>